AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

   For example, if you have $100,000 to spend in 30 days, then set the budget for Flight 1 (Days 1-10) to $25,000 (75% x $100,000/30 days = $2,500 per day).
 Use the remaining budget of $75,000 for Flight 2 (Days 11-30).

-* **Budget:** DSP will always try to allocate 100% of the package budget evenly between all placements in a package.
+* **Budget:** DSP always tries to allocate 100% of the package budget evenly between all placements in a package.
 If a placement has low spend or no spend, we recommend budget capping the placement to allow more of the budget to allocate to placements with scale.
 Allow 24-48 hours for budget changes to calibrate.

 * **Optimization Goals:** Use one of the two performance optimization goals, *[!UICONTROL Highest Return on Ad Spend]* or *[!UICONTROL Lowest Cost per Acquisition]*, depending on the package goal.
 These goals auto-optimize the package towards the Highest ROAS or Lowest CPA placements, respectively.